 \subsubsection{The Chandrasekhar transformation and the Regge-Wheeler system}

+A direct analysis of equations of the form \eqref{schematica} or \eqref{schematicff} is prevented by the presence of the first order terms.
+We rely instead on the introduction of two derived quantities $\qf$ and $\qf^\F$, obtained from $\a$ and $\ff$ respectively, which verify a system of what we shall call \textit{generalized Regge--Wheeler equations}, coupled together.
+Similar derived quantities were introduced in \cite{DHR} in the Schwarzschild case, and in \cite{TeukolskyDHR} in the Kerr case.

+As observed in the case of the Regge--Wheeler-type equation obtained in Kerr in \cite{TeukolskyDHR}, the complete decoupling of the equation is not necessary in the derivation of the estimates.
+A new important feature appearing in the Einstein--Maxwell equations, which is not present in the vacuum case, are the estimates involving coupling terms of curvature and electromagnetic tensor, which are independent quantities.
+In addition to those, the coupling of the Regge--Wheeler equations involve lower order terms, as in Kerr (\cite{TeukolskyDHR}, \cite{ma2}).
+In order to take into account this whole structure in the estimates, the two equations have to be considered as one system, together with transport estimates for the lower order terms.

-We define the derived quantities $\qf$ and $\qf^\F$ as (see \eqref{quantities} and \eqref{quantities-2}) \bea \eea where $\kab=\tr\chib$ is the trace of the second null fundamental form.
-They correspond to physical space versions of transformations first considered by Chandrasekhar (\cite{Chandra}).
+We define the derived quantities $\qf$ and $\qf^\F$ as (defined in \eqref{quantities} and \eqref{quantities-2}) \bea \eea where $\kab:=\tr\chib$ is the trace of the null second fundamental form.
+They correspond to physical space versions of transformations first considered by Chandrasekhar \cite{Chandra}.
 Similar physical versions of the Chandrasekhar transformation were first introduced in \cite{DHR} (see Section \ref{relation-DHR} for a comparison of the derived quantities).
-This transformation has the remarkable property of turning the Teukolsky-type equations \eqref{schematica} and \eqref{schematicff} into a system of generalized Regge-Wheeler equations.
+This transformation has the remarkable property of turning the Teukolsky-type equations \eqref{schematica} and \eqref{schematicff} into a system of generalized Regge--Wheeler equations.

 A lenghty computation, carried out in Appendix \ref{derivation-Regge}, reveals that $\qf$ and $\qf^\F$ verify a system of the following schematic form: